SERVICE NO: 1916

 On 18 October 1916, Percy was presented with a Military Medal by General Birdwood while the battalion was at Ridge Wood.
 It was for Percy’s bravery while carrying messages during a heavy barrage when they were at Pozieres.
 Percy didn’t know he would be receiving it and was very surprised.
 Chaplin Ingamells from Coleraine saw Percy receiving his medal and reported home how very proud of Percy he was.
 He said as Percy relayed messages he was buried two or three times and received a wound to his leg from a shell but did his duty and “never flinched”.

 Again in November 1916, Percy was in hospital with influenza before his transfer to Base Depot A. It was 26 February 1917 before he rejoined the 46th Battalion by then in camp at Bennecourt, France.
 On 21 May 1917, he was promoted to Lance Corporal and to Corporal in July.
 During October he spent time with the 12th Training Battalion in Codford, England before moving to Deverill in Wiltshire in November 1917.
-At home, Percy’s father had received Percy’s Military Medal in the mail for safe keeping, Percy.
+At home, Joseph Friend had received Percy’s Military Medal in the mail for safe keeping.

 On 28 April 1918, a joint memorial service was held at the Holy Trinity Church in Coleraine to remember Percy along with Arthur Trangmar from Coleraine and Nareen’s Percy Elliot.
 The church was full.

-Percy was remembered on Hamilton’s Christ Church Honour board.
+Percy was remembered on Hamilton’s Christ Church honour board and YMCA honour board.